studio24/mac-setup/dev-team.md

 git config --global core.excludesfile ~/.gitignore
 ```

-## OpenVPN
+## Backup VPN service
-All staff have access to the Studio 24 Proton VPN service for connecting to networks when not working from home or the office.
-The development team have access to a second VPN service for use to connect to servers and deploy.
+All staff have access to the Studio 24 [Proton VPN service](vpn.md) for connecting to networks when not working from home or the office.

+The development team can also access a second VPN service for use to connect to servers and deploy.

-This service is hosted and managed by Mythic Beasts using OpenVPN and requires the use of [Tunnelblick](https://tunnelblick.net/).
+This service is hosted and managed by Mythic Beasts using OpenVPN and requires the use of Tunnelblick.

-Please setup following this guide: [openvpn](openvpn.md)
+Please setup following this guide: [Backup VPN service](backup-vpn.md)

 ## Oh My Zsh